vtzd/skyline/README.md

 ```
 Rename/copy `.env.example` to `.env`, and fill in the values

+## Creating a trade
+When creating an trade, refer to `TradeParams` to create your data object.

 ## Setting up TradingView alerts
-When creating an alert, refer to `TradeParams` to create your message:
+Enter your server URL under "Webhook URL", and enter the following as the alert message:
 ```
 {
     symbol: "BTC",